izpakla/checkout-android/paymentservice/googlepay-braintree/README.md

 # GooglePay-Braintree PaymentService

-This GooglePay-Braintree PaymentService is not publicly released yet and therefore must not be used.
+This GooglePay-Braintree PaymentService is under development and not publicly released yet.
+This PaymentService must not be used until officially released and supported.